mmehdinasiri/react-app-boilerplate/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Check lint and Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />